APT-KK/MemoRise/README.md

 ---

 ## 🚀 Key Features

+- **Real-Time Notifications:**
+  - Receive instant toast and bell notifications for likes and comments on your photos, powered by Django Channels and WebSockets with secure JWT authentication.
+- **Robust Notification System:**
+  - All notification types (likes, comments, replies) are delivered in real time and displayed in the notification bell, with reliable serialization and delivery.
 - **Smart Uploading:**
   - Forget manual sorting.
 When you upload photos to an Event page, the system automatically detects the context and links the photos to that specific event instantly.
 - **EXIF Data Extraction:**